-I love the kitchen in my Waco AirBnB so much.
+I love the kitchen in my Waco Airbnb so much.
 The light is so incredible and I am so excited to take you on a spring kitchen tour of it.
 I am also including some amazing before and after photos so get ready for an incredible transformation!

 The home was a disaster and needed a major renovation.
 It took almost a year, but when it was finally done, you would never know how its story began.
 You can see the renovation progress here and here.

-This is what our kitchen looked like when we bought our Waco home.
-It was in the middle of the left side of the house.
-And there was a water heater right in the middle of the kitchen.
+To provide some perspective, the kitchen used to be in the middle of the left side of the house.
+And, the water heater was right in the middle of the kitchen.

 I am not kidding …

 We opened up the entire left side of the home and moved the kitchen to the back of the house.
-We also opened up the back and added ten feet to make room for the kitchen.
+We also opened up the back of the house and added ten feet to make room for a bigger kitchen.

-This is what it looked like before we added the ten feet.
+This is what it looked like after we added the ten feet.

 You can see the new wood which is where we added to the back of the house.
-We also found matching vintage boards to match the ceiling and floorboards so you can hardly tell where the old and new line blends together.
+We found matching vintage boards to match the existing ceiling and floorboards so you can hardly tell where the old and new line blends together.